 There are two common ways you can develop arrhythmias:

 - problems with initiating the electrical signal: either the sinus node fires abnormally, or there is a competing impulse elsewhere in the heart

 - problems with the conduction of the electrical impulse: connections from the atria to the ventricles are hindered (this is often called a heart block)

 People with heart disease are particularly likely to develop arrhythmias, since damage to the heart can stop the heartbeat signal from reaching the ventricles or cause certain areas of the heart to fire abnormally.

 High blood pressure and an overactive thyroid gland also increase the chances of arrhythmias.
 Alcohol can also cause atrial and ventricular arrhythmias.
 Certain medications such as decongestants as well as many prescription medications can make the heart susceptible to arrhythmias and must be used with caution in people with heart disease.

-There are also inherited and congenital (present since birth) types of arrhythmia, often resulting in a weak or late signal getting to the ventricles.
-The ventricles can emit their own signal, but this is often fewer than 40 beats a minute instead of the usual 60 to 100 with the sinus node.
+There are also inherited and congenital (present since birth) types of arrhythmias, often resulting in a weak or late signal getting to the ventricles.
+The ventricles can emit their own signal, but this is often fewer than 40 beats a minute instead of the usual 60 to 100 from the sinus node.